 German Shepherd Husky Mix Sizes: From Puppies to Wolf Dog

 Overall, the Gerberian Shepsky is a large dog that may only reach maturity at 18 to 24 months of age.

 At 1 month of age, the Gerberian Shepsky puppy may start off at 10 lbs.

-By 3 months of age he may already reach 30 lbs and by 12 months he will tip the scales at almost 75 lbs.
+By 3 months of age, they can already reach 30 lbs and by 12 months they often tip the scales at almost 75 lbs.

 Training a German Shepherd Siberian Husky Mix